Lead Business Analyst

 Users can also edit or cancel scheduled messages before they are sent

-Q24.
-Have you worked in Waterfall model / Scrum model?
+Q. Have you worked in the Waterfall model or the Scrum model?

 Yes, I have experience working in both Waterfall and Scrum models.